Affinage

 2. 2008 High

-Evidence X-ray crystallography of zebrafish TIGAR plus in vitro phosphatase assays with recombinant human protein
+Evidence X-ray crystallography of zebrafish TIGAR plus in vitro phosphatase assays on recombinant human and zebrafish protein

 PMID:19015259